 A delicious way to get your share of warming spices for the day is drinking golden milk – a traditional Indian drink combining turmeric, black pepper, ginger, cinnamon, and honey with warm milk for a great midday pick-me-up.

-3. Coffee and Tea Can Boost Blood Circulation
+3. Coffee and Tea Can Improve Blood Circulation

 Any excuse to drink coffee is a good excuse, right?